 Virtual excursions and educational activities

-With many of the usual school holiday activities on hold for families across the nation, parents are racking their brains to find ways to keep their children amused and stave off boredom.
+*Updated 22 September With many of the usual school holiday activities on hold for families across the nation, parents are racking their brains to find ways to keep their children amused and stave off boredom.
 It’s time to get creative, and we’re here to help!
-Audible – free stories!
-While schools are closed, Audible is offering a free…Keep Reading
+LEGOLAND – Filmmakers Camp LEGOLAND Discovery Centre is running a…Keep Reading

 Education Series: Using smartphones as an instructional tool